 Here we explore how mindfulness and meditation are used to get people to spend money and consume products that they otherwise might not buy1.
 We are exploited by elite authorities who tell us we should meditate.
 What causes us to be consumers of meditation mindfulness and nirvana?

 Thus, meditation and mindfulness are the ultimate products, writes Jeff Wilson in his praiseworthy book Mindful America (2014).
+[Read my post reviewing the book.]
 The act of mindfulness can not be packaged or measured.
 So the benefits of practicing are cleverly “packaged”, promoted, and pushed as workshops, retreats, and lessons (books).

 Consumers of meditation, mindfulness, and nirvana